stamparm/maltrail/README.md

 ### License

+**TL;DR:** Maltrail is MIT-licensed, but the Maltrail Trails dataset has separate terms.
+Independent IOC lookup/reference is fine; systematic use of Trails as an intelligence source in a commercial product or service requires permission/licensing.

 Maltrail is distributed under the MIT License.
 See [`LICENSE`](LICENSE).

 That is the engine.
 The static trail set is separate work under separate terms: free for internal